Wickus/the-fore-horsemen/README.md

 ## Languages That Will Be Used

 *Front End*
-React JS / Vanila JavaScript + jQuery
+-React JS / Vanila JavaScript + jQuery
-HTML 5
+-HTML 5
-CSS 3
+-CSS 3

 *Back End*
-PHP
+-PHP
-MySQL
+-MySQL

 ## Home page